National Institute of Retail Technology and Commerce - NIRTC

 The Institute is also passionate about the Continued Personal and Professional Development CPPD, of the human resource across the entire supply chain, focusing on inbound logistics, operations, outbound logistics, marketing, manufacturing and retail logistics exploring emerging markets whilst incorporating enabling technology developments, mobile applications 3PL and 4PL synerges.

 The development of the third sector supply management environment is consistently being driven by the continuing demand for improvement within the humanitarian logistics arena.
 Globalisation and E-fulfillment are having a huge impact on the strategic supply chain management development process.

-NIRTC continue as one of the market leaders with a passion to make a significant contribution to the development of the Regional, National, International and Humanitarian Supply Chain strategic development, whilst leading action research projects in order to continue to inform the thinking and key stakeholder development of supply chain management.
+NIRTC continue as one of the market leaders with a passion to make a significant contribution to the development of the Regional, National, International and Humanitarian Procurement and Supply Chain strategic development, whilst leading action research projects in order to continue to inform the thinking and key stakeholder development of supply chain management.